lgajowy/java9-modules/Java9 Modules.md

 8 directories, 5 files
 ```

-Classes Main.java and SpeakingClock.java are almost irrelevant when it comes to talking about modules.
+Classes _Main_ and _SpeakingClock_ are almost irrelevant when it comes to talking about modules.
 Jigsaw does not make them any different from previous java implementations.
-All we have to know that the _main()_ method uses the SpeakingClock's method from the other module:
+All we have to know that the _main()_ method in the _Main_ class uses the _SpeakingClock's_ method from the other module:

 ```
 public static void main (String[] args) {